Wall-Go/WallGoMatrix/README.md

 routines are taken from DRalgo and involve constructing coupling tensors.
 The WallGoMatrix routines then contract these coupling tensors with the appropriate kinematic factors to yield the 2-to-2 scattering matrix elements.

+> Note: By default, WallGoMatrix simplifies expressions under the assumption that all variables (couplings, masses) are real.

 ## Installation